What are the office hours?

 In most cases, the answer is “yes.”
 Any change in foot print, wall configuration, or roof design requires a permit revision applied for through our Permit Center.

-There are a few instances when the “revision” can be a field approved revision which does not require additional fees or review time for a permit “revision.”
+There are very few instances when the “revision” can be a field approved revision which does not require additional fees or review time for a permit “revision.”

 The revisions that can typically be approved in the field are: a change in post or beam species or type, i.e. Parallam instead of Glulam beam; footing size; window header size, window size, etc.